BldgBlocks/node-red-contrib-control/README.md

 This is a rather large node collection.
 Contributions are appreciated.

+*** If you are reading this, the package was posted very recently and changes will be flowing as I get examples updated. ***

 ## Intro
 This is intended for HVAC usage but the logic applies to anything.